Why Typing Works Best When We Need a Quiet Moment

 Brain-Computer Interfaces (BCIs) are transforming how we interact with technology.
 This article delves into the types of BCIs, their applications in medicine, gaming, and beyond, and the ethical considerations surrounding this groundbreaking technology.
 Discover how BCIs are paving the way for a new era of human-machine symbiosis

-Ask Via, our typing agent, anything about typing
+Ask Via, our cloud agent, anything about typing,